 Government will not create specific spiking offence, minister says

-‘The law already covers spiking and police have never been unable to prosecute somebody,’ a minster said
+A minster said the law ‘already covers spiking and police have never been unable to prosecute somebody’.

 The Government said it will not create a specific offence for spiking – despite committing last year to look at new legislation.